 Your child may not roll over, walk or talk at the same time as another child who is the same age.
 If you have concerns about your child’s development, there are resources that can help.

 Birth to 3 Years Old

 The Early Support for Infants and Toddlers (ESIT) program, within the Department of Early Learning (DEL), coordinates a statewide system to help families get needed services for children ages birth to 3 years old who have disabilities and/or developmental delays.

 The Department of Health’s Children with Special Health Care Needs (CSHCN) Program funds a statewide system of public health nurses who can help families with concerns about their children’s medical or health conditions.

 You may also want to learn more about eligibility with the Developmental Disabilities Administration (DDA).
-The Informing Families Network has more information, and you can also call the Family Health Hotline at 1-800-322-2588.
+The Informing Families Network has more information, and you can also call the Help Me Grow Washington Hotline at 1-800-322-2588.

 What is Early Intervention?

 Early intervention is a collection of services families may need for their infants and toddlers with disabilities and/or developmental delays.
 Looking for and diagnosing developmental problems during the first few years of life can make a big difference in your child’s future.
 Early intervention can help you: